 Each University department is responsible for designating an Access Coordinator who will manage access control for that area.
 This individual is responsible for the following:

 a.
-Requesting access and keys for department members and University affiliates and visitors (per University Policy 7035 – Affiliate, Affiliate Faculty, and Visitor Appointments and Privileges);
+Requesting access and keys for department members and University affiliates and visitors (per University Policy 7035 – Affiliates, Affiliate Faculty, and Volunteers);

 c.
 Notifying FO&M when physical keys are transferred between members of the department so University records can be updated;